 Method 3: Enterprise Deployment

-As a member of the Apple’s Developer Enterprise Program (need Developer Enterprise license, US $299 per year), it is possible to create a team and distribute apps to the team members.
+As a member of Apple’s Developer Enterprise Program (need a Developer Enterprise license, US $299 per year), it is possible to create a team and distribute apps to the team members.
 The team agent is the one who builds the team.
 Team members assign admins and team members.
 Admins are those who manage the team and have the right to distribute the app outside App Store.
 Team members are those who develop apps, but cannot distribute apps to testers or other team members.

 As an admin, the next step to be performed is to:

 - Register test devices.
 This step is optional.
 Apps can also be sent to and deployed on team members’ devices.

 Team members should add their Apple ID to Account Preferences and then create a development certificate.
 Before sending an app to the test devices for testing, an ad-hoc provisioning profile is to be created for enterprise app distribution, by the admin or the team agent.
 After creating a provisioning profile, the admins and team agents can distribute the apps to testers and other team members.

 The advantage of the Enterprise Deployment Program is that the review of apps is not done by Apple.
 The app can be immediately distributed after development and testing.
 The disadvantage is that the Enterprise account does not have support for App Store Distribution, Safari Extensions, TestFlight, and App analytics.
 It is not permitted to use outside an organization.

 Method 4: iOS App Without Developer Account